 As an alternative to the typical design-bid-build process described above, the design/build process may be used.
 For these projects, a Design/Build Team is selected using a qualifications based selection process.
-This delivery method can minimize risk and reduce the overall delivery schedule for a project by overlapping the design and construction phases of the work.
+This delivery method has one contract between the City and the Design/Build Team.
+Design/Build can reduce risk through the Guaranteed Maximum Price contract and reduce the overall delivery schedule for a project by overlapping the design and construction phases of the work.